FrankMartinuz/2020_5BI_team1_Liboni/docs/Software_Requirements_Specification_Server.md

 ### *Server*
 The scope of the server is make communicate an N number of clients between them, and offert at the users some function that can halp, like see the online users and write a brodcast message.
-## *Client*
+### *Client*

 ## 1.4 Definitions

-(this section will be expanded in later versions)

-**Use case** – describes a goal-oriented interaction between the system and an actor.
-A use case may define several variants called scenarios that result in different paths through the use case and usually different outcomes.

-**Clock-in** – time at which a youth participant begins to use a PAL facility

-**Clock-out** – time at which a youth participant exits a PAL facility

-**Registered Youth** – a PAL facility user who has a record in the youth database

-**Registrant** – (see &quot;Registered Youth&quot;)

-**Youth Database –** where information about registered PAL facility users is stored

-**PAL** – Police Activity League

-**PALPIT** – Police Activity League Program Involvement Tracking Program
+definizioni di cose che possono non essere chiare nel documento

+### *Server*

+### *Client*

-## 1.5Document Conventions
+## 1.5 Document Conventions

+GUI - is the acronym of Graphic User Interface

 TBD – used to indicate information that still needs to be gathered from the customer

 Unknown – used to indicate an implementation option that has not yet been decided upon

+### *Server*

+### *Client*

-## 1.6Assumptions
+## 1.6 Assumptions

-It is assumed that all three PAL facilities will have browser based access to a central server.
+### *Server*
+It is assumed that the client and server are in the same local network, and the firewall is disabled or is integrated a rule that allow the flow of the packet.

-# 2General Design Constraints
+# 2 General Design Constraints

-## 2.1Product Environment
+## 2.1 Product Environment

+### *Server*
+The server's software will be put on a server machine, that have to be always active, to permit all the client to connect it and use his services.

 The PALPIT software will reside on the central server.
 Administrators will be able to access the information contained in the database, as well as to generate predefined reports from remote locations. [eeb: good clarification.
 This is also a section where you could mention that the system will be running in an open area that might be subject to rough treatment.
 Could also mention that at least one portion will be in an unsecured area.]

-## 2.2User Characteristics
+## 2.2 User Characteristics

+### *Server*
+In the server there are no different user, there is only one basic level that allow you to chat with every client online.

 **Youth** – Primary and Secondary students with varying computer proficiencies.

-**Volunteers –** Adults with computer knowledge sufficient to navigate a web-based interface.
+**Volunteers** - Adults with computer knowledge sufficient to navigate a web-based interface.
 These users will be inputting and/or modifying youth registrant information only.

 **Administrators** – Adults with computer knowledge sufficient to navigate a web-based interface.
 These users will be accessing the information and generating reports to assess how the facilities are being used.
 They will also help the **youth** interact with the system.

-## 2.3Mandated Constraints
+## 2.3 Mandated Constraints

+### *Server*
+The only constraints that we encounter is the obbligation to use the protocol that the professor De Carli gave us, this to make all the communication protocol the same.

 There are no constraints at this time.
 However, there are still key decisions which need to be made (by the customer) which may impose constraints.

-## 2.4Potential System Evolution
+## 2.4 Potential System Evolution

+### *Server*
+At this moment the software of the server is done, but is very basic, so it can be updated in the following ways:
+* Add more security control
+* Product a log system to keep track of the userm movements.
+* Encrypt the message sent in network.

 The PALPIT software will most likely be updated in the following ways: